shibbirweb/vs-code-extra-cursor-caret-height/README.md

 1. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).
 2. Search for `Extra Cursor Height: Apply Height`.
 3. Enter the desired height in pixels (e.g., `30`).
-4. Click `Reload VS Code` when prompted.
+4. Exit the editor and reopen editor to see the changes.

 ✅ The new height will be applied after reload.

 ## Reset Height

-To reset the height you can use the command: `Extra Cursor Height: Reset Height`
+1. To reset the height you can use the command: `Extra Cursor Height: Reset Height`
+2. Exit the editor and reopen editor to see the changes.

 ---